Berkshire: Ice hockey

 The Bracknell Bees Ice Hockey Club are former national champions, who play in the English Premier League.

 Slough Jets also play in the English Premier League winning the title in 2007.
-Slough Jets also won the play-offs in 2005–06, 2007–08, 2009–10 & 2011–12. they have finished in the top 4 in the last 9 seasons.
+Slough Jets also won the play-offs in 2005–06, 2007–08, 2009–10 & 2011–12.
 They also won the EPIH Cup in 2010–11.
 Slough Jets have been in the EPIHL since 1999.

 Hockey

-Slough Hockey Club is home to the Slough Ladies 1XI who play in the Women's Premier League.
-Slough Hockey club has 5 adult teams; the Ladies 1XI play in the top tier of English Hockey, the Ladies 2XI play in the TrySports League, the Men's 1XI play in MBBO Regional 1, the Men's 2XI play in MBBO Division 3 & the Men's Swifts (3XI) in MBBO Division 6.
-There are other hockey teams in the county: Reading Hockey Club, Sonning Hockey Club, Maidenhead Hockey Club, Windsor Hockey Club, Newbury & Thatcham Hockey Club and Reading University Hockey Club.
-In 2016 Bracknell and Wokingham Hockey Clubs merged to form South Berkshire Hockey Club.
-The team is based on Cantley Park, Wokingham whilst also playing occasional games at Birch Hill in Bracknell.
+Phoenix Reading Hockey Club, based at Reading University, has six adult teams and a large junior development section.
+Reading Hockey Club and Sonning Hockey Club are situated close to each other near Blue Coats School.
+Slough Hockey Club is home to the Slough Ladies 1XI who play in the Women's Premier League, with five adult teams.
+In 2016, Bracknell and Wokingham Hockey Clubs merged to form South Berkshire Hockey Club.
+The team plays at Cantley Park in Wokingham and occasionally at Birch Hill, Bracknell.
+Other hockey teams in the county include Tadley, Yateley, Maidenhead, Windsor, and Newbury & Thatcham Hockey Clubs.